NLnetLabs/cascade/doc/manual/source/quick-start.rst

 Configuring Cascade
 ---------------------

 By default, Cascade only listens on the localhost address.
 If you want Cascade to listen on other addresses too, you need to configure them.

-The ``/etc/cascade/config.toml`` file controls listen addresses, which filesystem paths Cascade uses, daemonizatioan settings (running in the background, running aa a different user, and log settings.
+The ``/etc/cascade/config.toml`` file controls listen addresses, which filesystem paths Cascade uses, daemonization settings (running in the background, running as a different user, and log settings).

 If using systemd to run Cascade some of these settings should be ignored and systemd features used instead.

 .. tabs::